ameshkov/gocurl/README.md

 # gocurl

-Simplified version of [`curl`](https://curl.se/) written in Golang.
+Simplified version of [`curl`](https://curl.se/) written in Go.

 1. Supports a limited subset of curl options.
 2. Supports some flags that curl does not (for instance, `json-output`).

 ## Why in the world you need another curl?

-Curl is certainly awesome, but sometimes I need to have a better control over what's happening on the inside and be able to debug it.
-It seemed easier to me to rewrite the necessary parts of curl.
+Curl is certainly awesome, but sometimes I need to have better control over what's happening on the inside and to be able to debug it.
+It seemed easier to me to implement the necessary parts of curl in Go.

 Also, I'd like to be able to extend it with what fits my specific needs.
 Unfortunately, curl is a bit too huge for that now.